KLGR123/WEPO/README.md

 This repository contains the implementation of **WEPO** (Web Element Preference Optimization), which leverages **unsupervised preference learning** for contrastive training using **distance-based negative sampling**.
 Our method optimizes the interaction of LLMs with web elements by selecting relevant elements that align with user intent, improving web navigation and interaction efficiency.

+The paper detailing this approach has been **accepted at AAAI 2025**.
+You can find more details in the full paper.

 > **[Hugging Face Model: WEPO-Llama-3-8b](https://huggingface.co/KLGR123/WEPO-llama-3-8b)**
 > (Pre-trained model for the WEPO framework)